carlos-mercado/network-concepts-notes/notes.typ

 #align(center, block[
   It's for making certain operations easier.
 For example, doing a carry operation from adding two numbers is way easier in little endian.
 ])

+#pagebreak()
+#line(length: 100%)
+== Chapter 11: Parsing Packets
+=== Notes
+We've been calling recv() with some number to get that amount of bytes back.
+The thing is we don't really know how long the message is so rec(4096) might only get 10 bytes back as a message.
+And rec(10) might be missing 4086 bytes.
+A little wasteful no?

+With a little abstraction this is possible:

+`
+global buffer = b''    # Empty bytestring

+function get_packet():
+    while True:
+        if buffer starts with a complete packet extract the packet data
+            strip the packet data off the front of the buffer return the packet data

+        receive more data

+        if amount of data received is zero bytes return connection closed indicator

+        append received data onto the buffer
+`
+=== Questions
+- *Describe the advantages from a Programming perspective to abstracting packets out of a string of data?*
+#align(center, block[
+Less verbose, more intuitive when reading the code?
+])